U

 Handmade products have natural variation.
 We control it through:

-• Approved golden sample + spec sheet
+• Approved golden sample and spec sheet

 • Training and SOP alignment

-• QC checkpoints and rework loop
+• QC checkpoints and rework loops

-• Defined acceptance criteria upfront
+• Defined acceptance criteria in advance

 Do you guarantee products will pass all compliance testing?

-• Material mapping and design guidance for target markets
+• Material mapping and design guidance

 • Pre-test planning for critical components

-• Accredited lab coordination and document traceability
+• Accredited lab coordination

 What payment terms do you typically offer?

-• Sampling: per sample policy (project-based)
+• Sampling: project-based sample policy

 Can you handle rush orders or expedited production?